sg893052/sonic-buildimage/system/in-memory-logging.md

              delaycompress
         }

-When rsyslog is being restarted, all the in-memory contents should be flushed to disk.
 The in-memory log rotation policy is added as part of an existing Syslog rotation policy.
-The log rotation happens every 5 minutes and keeps 4 weeks of log or max size of all the logs should be less than 4G.
-If it reaches the 4G usage, it deletes all the oldest logs in the log folder.
+The log rotation happens every 5 minutes as part of cron job.

 ## 2.5 In-Memory Logging Policy